RobMeades/ioc-client/README.md

 ...where `username` is replaced by the user you added above.

-Add this user to the sudo group by creating a file `/etc/sudoers.d/sudoers` and putting in it the single line `username  ALL=(ALL) ALL` (where `username` is replaced by the username you added above).
+Add this user to the sudo group by creating a file `/etc/sudoers.d/sudoers` and putting in it the single line `username  ALL=(ALL) ALL` (where `username` is replaced by the user you added above).

 Set the permissions on that file to 0440 with: